RocketChat/hubot-rocketchat-boilerplate/README.md

 and listing their names in the `external-scripts.json` array.
 There's an example of each in this repo, but neither is required.

+### Example Scripts

+Two scripts are packaged with the boilerplate, as a demo for manual tests.
+Each of the following will respond in a public channel if the bot username is prefixed, or without the bot's name if in a DM.

+- `what time is it` or `what's the time` - Tells you the time
+- `rc version` - Gives you version info for Rocket.Chat and Hubot (two messages)

 ## Configuration

 When running locally, we've used [`dotenv`][dotenv] to load configs from the